raunakkathuria/blog/about.markdown

 permalink: /about/
 ---

-Currently, I am working as a Head of IT Development for [deriv.com][deriv-url]{:target="_blank"} in Cyberjaya, Malaysia.
+Currently, I am working as a Vice President of Engineering for [deriv.com][deriv-url]{:target="_blank"} in Cyberjaya, Malaysia.
 In my free time, I love to read or learn something new to enhance my skills.

 ## ~~Leadership~~ Servant beliefs

-- You are the servant of the team not the leader.
+- You are the servant of the team, not the leader.
 - Team success is the only thing that matters.
-- We hired team members for a reason; trust them, let them grow.
+- We hired team members for a reason; trust them, and let them grow.
 - Encourage autonomy.
 - Be supportive.